 Facts about World Kidney Day

-- The theme of World Kidney Day in 2014 is Chronic Kidney Disease.
+- The theme of World Kidney Day in 2015 is Kidney Health for All.

 - 1 in 10 Americans will be affected by Kidney Disease.

 - Smoking increases the risk of developing kidney disease by 50%.

 - Chronic Kidney Disease is incurable and will required life-long treatment.

 - The cumulative global cost for dialysis and transplantation over the next decade is predicted to exceed US $1 trillion.

 - Kidneys play an important function in the human body by removing toxic substances and excess water from the blood stream.
 This in turn effects blood pressure and chemical balance of the body.

 World Kidney Day Top Events and Things to Do

 - Attend a World Kidney Day Event - see here for a United States Event Map.